snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ## Cost

-Did I intend to redo the living room this year? *No.* Did I intend to spend so much on it? *No!*
+Did I intend to redo the living room this year? *No!*
 Remember that we were already installing a
 [custom wardrobe](../2025-03-01-wardrobe) and redoing the [master bedroom](../2025-03-15-master-bedroom) and my [kiddo's bedroom](../2025-05-12-kid-bedroom) during the **Big Move of 2025**... :money_with_wings: